 Volume: if you have several video clips playing simultaneously, you might want to mute one of the clips.
-To do that, click the mute with the solution, or use the slider to lower the volume.
+To do that, click the mute button, or use the slider to lower the volume.

 Opacity: if you want to make the overlay more transparent, lower its opacity, and the main video track will be seen through it.